John Goode (Virginia politician): Confederacy and Civil War

 Goode joined Company A of the 2nd Virginia Cavalry (Confederate Army) as a private on May 11, 1861, under the command of Capt.
 William R. Terry.
-Goode took leave June 12–July 11, 1861 to participate in the Secession Convention as it established an alternate government for Virginia.
+Goode took leave June 12–July 11, 1861, to participate in the Secession Convention as it established an alternate government for Virginia.
 Cavalryman Goode fought at the First Battle of Manassas on July 21, 1861.
-In October 1861, he was promoted to Captain, serving as the Aid-de-Camp for Major General Jubal A. Early from October 5, 1861 through December 1862, and again in 1864.
-He resigned his commission on December 4, 1862 to attend to his duties as a member of the Confederate Congress.
+In October 1861, he was promoted to Captain, serving as the Aid-de-Camp for Major General Jubal A. Early from October 5, 1861, through December 1862, and again in 1864.
+He resigned his commission on December 4, 1862, to attend to his duties as a member of the Confederate Congress.

-Goode was elected to the First Confederate Congress and the Second Confederate Congress, serving from February 22, 1862 until the war's end.
+Goode was elected to the First Confederate Congress and the Second Confederate Congress, serving from February 22, 1862, until the war's end.
 Three of his brothers–Willian O. Goode, Granville Breckenridge Goode, and Edmund Goode–died during the Civil War.

 Postwar and Virginia politics

-After the war, Goode resumed his law practice, but moved to Norfolk, Virginia.
+After the war, Goode resumed his law practice but moved to Norfolk, Virginia.
 Like many high-ranking ex-Confederates.
-He was an active Democrat and part of what became known the Staples Organization (a predecessor of the Byrd Organization).
-He was as a presidential elector in 1852, 1856, and 1884, and attended the Democratic National Conventions of 1868 and 1872.
+He was an active Democrat and part of what became known as the Staples Organization (a predecessor of the Byrd Organization).
+He was a presidential elector in 1852, 1856, and 1884, and attended the Democratic National Conventions of 1868 and 1872.

-When Delegate W.H.C.
-Ellis resigned in early 1866, Goode was appointed to represent the city of Norfolk in the Virginia House of Delegates for the December 1866 and March–April 1867 sessions.
+When Delegate W. H. C. Ellis resigned in early 1866, Goode was appointed to represent the city of Norfolk in the Virginia House of Delegates for the December 1866 and March–April 1867 sessions.
 The Southern Opinion wrote on November 16, 1866, "Mr. Goode is a lawyer of methodical mind, that is in its astuteness reminds us of Edmund Burke.
-He is emphatically an easy speaker, but, nevertheless, the most effective of orators, by the very force and correctness of his opinion.
+He is emphatically an easy speaker, but the most effective of orators, by the very force and correctness of his opinion.
 Physically considered he is an ideal legislator, and though the least presumptuous, is the most prominent member of the Virginia House of Delegates."
 However, Norfolk voters replaced Goode in 1869.

-Goode moved his legal practice to Washington, D.C. after his election to Congress.
-He became a member of the boards of visitors of the University of Virginia, William and Mary College, and the Virginia Agriculture and Mechanical College (now Virginia Tech).
+Goode moved his legal practice to Washington, D.C., after his election to Congress.
+He became a member of the boards of visitors of the University of Virginia, the College of William & Mary, and the Virginia Agriculture and Mechanical College (now Virginia Tech).
 He was President of the Virginia Bar Association in 1898.